-

 Are there particular rules governing evidentiary matters in arbitration?
 Will the local courts in your jurisdiction play any role in the obtaining of evidence?
 Can local courts compel witnesses to participate in arbitration proceedings?

 Both in domestic as well as in international commercial arbitral proceedings the maxim of the procedural autonomy of the parties allows them to designate at will the evidentiary proceedings to be followed.
 Absent such a designation, the arbitral tribunal determines the appropriate evidentiary proceedings.
-In almost all cases, the arbitral tribunal would consult with the parties and seek their consent with regard to evidentiary matters.
-It is noted that L. 5016/2023 provides for tribunal-appointed experts and the document production mechanism, both of which are subject to the parties’ agreement.
+In almost all cases, the arbitral tribunal would consult with the parties and seek their consent regarding evidentiary matters.
+It is noted that subject to contrary agreement of the parties, Article 35 L. 5016/2023 establishes for the first time the power of the arbitral tribunal to order the parties to produce documents or other evidence which it may regard as material to the outcome of the case.
+L. 5016/2023 provides for tribunal-appointed experts and the document production mechanism, both of which are subject to the parties’ agreement.
 Thus, both the parties as well as the arbitral tribunals are free to designate a unique evidentiary proceeding tailored to the dispute at hand or to choose from sets of evidentiary rules which are readily available and adopt them as a whole or with certain deviations.
-The latter is obviously the rule both in domestic as well as in international commercial arbitral proceedings.
+The latter is obviously the rule both in domestic and international commercial arbitral proceedings.
 That being said, in domestic arbitration the parties and the arbitral tribunals tend to opt for the relaxed, yet not sophisticated, evidentiary rules which are applicable to State Court interim relief proceedings under the GrCCP.
-In international arbitral proceedings the parties and the arbitral tribunals tend to opt for sophisticated sets of rules amongst which the IBA Rules on the Taking of Evidence in International Arbitration hold a prominent position.
-Both in domestic as well as in international commercial arbitral proceedings having their seat in Greece court intervention is provided for by article 888 GrCCP and article 36 L. 5016/2023 respectively, in order to facilitate and aid the taking of evidence.
-The competent Court for international arbitrations is the one mentioned under Question 18 above and for domestic arbitration the Court of Peace in the district of which the procedural acts for the taking of evidence are to be carried out.
-That being said, it should be noted that the arbitral tribunal maintains full control over the evidentiary proceedings.
-The intervention of State Courts is reserved only with regard to evidentiary rulings and actions that may not be taken by the arbitral tribunal because they entail the imposition of penalties for not compliance or the use of coercive means to secure the taking of evidence.
+In international arbitral proceedings, the parties and the arbitral tribunals tend to opt for sophisticated sets of rules amongst which the IBA Rules on the Taking of Evidence in International Arbitration hold a prominent position.
+Both in domestic and international commercial arbitral proceedings court intervention is provided for, in order to facilitate and aid the taking of evidence.
+It should be noted that the arbitral tribunal maintains full control over the evidentiary proceedings.
+The intervention of State Courts is reserved only regarding evidentiary rulings and actions that may not be taken by the arbitral tribunal because they entail the imposition of penalties for not compliance or the use of coercive means to secure the taking of evidence.
 Such instances constitute the exception rather than the rule.

 -